webinars_header

 Code of conduct

-All participants in the seminar series are expected to behave professionally and respectfully with other colleagues, some basic guidelines are:
+All participants in the seminar series are expected to behave professionally and respectfully with other colleagues.
+Some basic guidelines are:

 • Behave professionally.
 Refrain from harassment in any form, avoiding offensive comments about individual characteristics, for example, age, gender, sexual orientation, disability, physical appearance, race, nationality or religion.